 People Suffering from Depression.
 Treating depression has benefits for cancer patients.
-Seek medical advice if your mood does not improve over time, for example, if you feel depressed every day for a 2-week period.
+Seek medical advice if your mood does not improve over time, for example, if you feel depressed every day for a two-week period, you should contact a mental health professional.
 For more information, please:

-- Call: The National Institute of Mental Health (NIMH) at (866) 615-6464 - Visit: NIMH at www.nimh.nih.gov and enter "depression" in the search box
+- Call: The National Institute of Mental Health (NIMH) at (866) 615-6464 - Visit: NIMH at www.nimh.nih.gov and enter "depression" in the search box.